mtizim/to-arch/README.md

 The main difference of pure Arch and Manjaro is that they use different mirrors.
 Manjaro uses slightly old versions of a package for testing, so changing it to Arch mirrors is the first step.<br>Then the script deletes Manjaro-specific packages and Pacman configurations, and enables the multilib repository if it's commented out.<br>After that, the script performs a `pacman -Syyuu` so that the packages are updated and installs an Arch kernel.<br>Finally GRUB is updated to have Arch's theme and the distributor name is changed to `Arch` by installing `lsb-release` from the Arch Linux website.<br>Finally DE-specific operations are performed to give a better polished result.

-## Unsupported Editions

-### Sway Daily Community edition

-The screen goes gray after rebooting after running this script.<br>As far as I have experimented it's definetely not a Wayland issue, it's an issue in Sway, probably because Manjaro configs are all deleted.
-Please DO NOT USE THIS IF YOU'RE ON SWAY!

 ## TODO

 - [x] Check if UEFI or legacy BIOS